Serious Political Commentary for Serious Conservatives

 - Scott Rohter

-The Lane County Planning Commission and the Water Quality Canard
+The Lane County Planning Commission & the Water Quality Canard

-Private property rights come under attack again in Lane County, Oregon over alleged water quality concerns:
+Private property rights come under attack in Oregon over alleged water quality concerns:

-If they or anyone else can show me the proof that an individual homeowner is contributing in any significant way to the pollution of one of our beautiful rivers in Lane County, which we all love, then I would support a specific remedy for that particular homeowner on that particular lot, wherever it is occurring, and I dare say that almost everyone else would too, but not a blanket seizure of 150 ft of everyone else’s waterfront property.
-That’s crazy!
-That’s communism!
-The fact that this proposal got this far, shows just how close we are to loosing ALL OF OUR RIGHTS!
+If anyone can show me proof that an individual homeowner is polluting the McKenzie River then I would support a specific remedy for that individual circumstance and I dare say that almost everyone else would too, but not a blanket seizure of 200 ft of everyone's waterfront property.
+That’s just crazy.
+And these allegations of a threat to the water in the McKenzie River are just crazy too.
+They are unfounded.
+The fact that this proposed ordinance got this far shows just how close we are to loosing all of our rights.

-Let me offer a few suggestions if there ever is a pollution problem arising along the river: Inspections and maintenance of older septic tanks; limiting the use of pesticide application along the river or repeated applications of fertilizers; limiting or banning altogether the storage of hazardous materials within 50 ft or 100 ft of the water; and educational outreach programs.
-I'm sure we would all agree with common sense measures like these that respect private property rights, but not what the Planning Commission proposed and the Board of Commissioners was considering.
+Let me offer a few helpful suggestions if there ever really is a pollution problem in the river.
+Inspections and maintenance of older septic tanks would be a good idea.
+Limiting the use of pesticide applications along the river or repeated applications of fertilizers would be appropriate too.
+Limiting or banning altogether the storage of hazardous materials within 100 ft of the water would be in order.
+And educational outreach programs would be a helpful.
+I'm sure we would all agree with common sense measures like those that respect the rights of private property owners, but not what the Planning Commission was proposing to do and the Board of Commissioners is considering.

 The current regulations for septic tanks and drain fields are 50 ft for tanks and 100 ft for drain fields.
-That being said, what possible good can come from requiring that a house be setback 200 ft from the water, other than the rather questionable goal of preventing a homeowner from enjoying the view.
-We all want clean water and I can safely say that rural residential property owners value their land and the water that flows through it.
-As a rule, ownership promotes responsibility and good stewardship, and that is our best protection and safeguard for water quality now and in the future, i.e. well informed individual small landowners who love their land and the water that flows through it.
-Most of us are good stewards, and we don't need a lot of fear mongering by government bureaucrats and paranoid members of watershed councils looking over our shoulders to see if we are dumping gasoline in the river or urinating in the creek!
+With that being said, what possible good can come from requiring that a house be setback 200 ft from the water 's edge, other than the rather questionable goal of preventing a homeowner from enjoying the view.
+We all want clean water and I can safely say that rural property owners value their land and the water that flows through it.
+As a rule, private ownership promotes responsibility and good stewardship of the land, and that is our best protection and the best safeguard for the water quality in the river now and in the future... well informed individual landowners who love their land and the water that flows through it.
+Most rural property owners are good stewards and we don't need a lot of fear mongering by government bureaucrats down in the city and paranoid members of urban watershed councils looking over our shoulders to see if we are illegally dumping things in the river or urinating in the creek.

-What possible harm can come from someone sitting out on their deck overlooking the river and enjoying the view?, (a view that we all worked and saved very hard for and probably paid through the nose in order to get).
-If you folks want the right to do that, then I suggest you keep working very hard and start saving your money right now because it probably isn't going to get any cheaper!
+What possible harm can come from a homeowner sitting out on their deck and enjoying their view of the river?
+It is a view that we all worked very hard for and saved our money in order to enjoy.
+We probably paid through the nose for it too.
+If you folks in the city want the right to do gaze out at the McKenzie River as it meanders past your house in the country then I suggest that you work very hard and start saving your money because they are not making anymore of this kind of property and it probably isn't going to get any cheaper.

-You want to make it so we can’t mow our lawn, cut the blackberries, pull a thistle out of the ground or dig up a scotch broom.
-You don't want a horse, cow, or sheep to graze within 200 ft of any water course.
-I guess you're afraid they might…to be polite, pollute the water.
-Well I’d hate to tell you how many deer, elk, fox, bear, skunk, possum, beaver and other little rodents would ignore your stupid regulations and poop or pee in or near the water.
-You'd probably have a heart attack if you only knew!
-And they're not going to stop just because some members of the Board of Commissioners pass an ordinance and an overlay with a 200 ft setback.
-And yet in spite of all the furry little critters we still have some of the cleanest rivers in North America, right here in Lane County!
+You want to make it so we can’t mow our lawn, cut the blackberries, pull a single thistle weed out of the ground or dig up some unwanted Scotch Broom.
+You don't want a horse, cow, or sheep to graze within 200 ft of any water course in the entire McKenzie River Valley.
+I guess you're afraid they might… to be polite, take a dump near the water.
+Well I’d hate to tell you how many deer, elk, fox, bear, skunk, possum, beaver and other pesky little rodents will ignore your regulations and poop or pee wherever they want, including in or near the water.
+You'd probably have a heart attack if you knew.
+And they're not going to stop just because the Lane County Board of Commissioners pass an ordinance and draw up an overlay map with a 200 ft setback.
+Yet in spite of all the furry little critters that won't follow your ordinances the McKenzie River is still one of the purest rivers in North America.

 You asked us to trust you at the last meeting.
-"That’s the problem," someone said, "We don't!"
-We know or suspect where all this stuff is coming from and I'm here to tell you that this is our country, and Oregon is our state!
-It belongs to us, not to the United Nations and you work for us, not for them.
-Oregon belongs to Oregonians, not to the rest of the world, and if you don't like that or like working for us then get the heck out and move somewhere else!
+"That’s the problem," someone at the meeting said.
+"We don't trust you."
+We know where all of these ideas are coming from.
+I'm here to tell you that this is our country, and Oregon is our State.
+It doesn't belong to United Nations.
+It belongs to the citizens of the United States, and you work for us not for the U.N.
+By the way Oregon doesn't belong to the rest of the world.
+It belongs to Oregonians and if you don't like that idea or if you don't like working for us then you should get the heck out of Oregon.

-Did you know that people in St Louis drink the water that comes from the Mississippi River?
-It has diesel oil, gasoline, and all kinds of other nasty things in it.
+Did you know that people in St Louis drink the dirty water that comes from the Mississippi River?
+It has diesel oil, gasoline, and all kinds of other nasty ingredients in it.
 They filter it, treat it, and they drink it.
-By comparison, are you actually complaining about the water in the McKenzie River?!!!
-The people in Chicago drink water directly out of Lake Michigan.
-Aren't all the rivers of Lane County a thousand times cleaner than Lake Michigan?
+By comparison you are complaining about the nearly pristine water in the beautiful McKenzie River.
+The people in Chicago would kill to have a drinking water source as clean as the McKenzie River.
+They drink the water out of Lake Michigan.
+Aren't all the rivers of Oregon a thousand times better than the water out of Lake Michigan?

-So really, what is your problem?
-We are all very fortunate to live here.
-We have clean air, clean land and clean water and we all want to keep it that way!
-But any solution to a problem regarding water quality should be specific to the individual property and to the property owner/resident that is causing the problem!
-You don't need to take a hatchet to sheer all of us.
-We aren't all guilty!
+What is your problem?
+We are all very fortunate to live in Lane County.
+We have clean air, clean land, and clean water, and we all want to keep it that way too.
+But any problem regarding water quality should be identified first, and any solution should be specific to the individual circumstances and to the individual property owner or resident who is causing the problem.
+You don't need to take a sledgehammer to beat all of us.
+We aren't all at fault and there really isn't any problem.

-Finally, if you're going to take away someone’s private property for the public good then you need to compensate them for their loss under the 4th and 5th amendments to the Constitution, or did you also throw them out too, along with your common sense?
+Finally, if you're going to take someone’s private property for the public good then you need to compensate them for the loss of their property under the 4th and 5th Amendments to the United States Constitution, or did you also throw that out too along with your common sense?

-If you're thinking of taking 150 ft of everyone’s property, you don't have the money nor the support of the citizens of this community to do that.
-I'm appalled at the lack of good judgment and leadership on the Planning Commission and the Board of Commissioners.
-Perhaps we should recall all of you!
-We actually have better things to do, believe it or not, than to come down here and defend our property rights every time you guys get a whim to threaten them!
+If you're thinking of taking 200 ft of everyone’s property, you don't have the money nor the support of this community to do that.
+I'm appalled at the lack of good judgment on the Planning Commission and on the Board of Commissioners that allowed this proposal to get this far.
+Perhaps we should recall all of you.
+We actually have better things to do with our time than to come down here and defend our property rights every time you have a mind to threaten them.

 Share